Skip to content

 When do my company’s financial statements need to be filed?

-If your first accounts cover a period of more than 12 months, you must deliver them to Companies House within 21 months of the date of incorporation, or 3 months from the accounting reference date - whichever is longer.
+If your first accounts cover a period of more than 12 months, you must deliver them to Companies House within 21 months of the date of incorporation or 3 months from the accounting reference date - whichever is longer.

 If you miss the filing deadline you will be charged penalties, with the penalties increasing when your accounts are more than 3 months late and more than 6 months late per the below.
-Please note these penalties are for private companies and LLPs, not public companies.
+Please note, these penalties are for private companies and LLPs, not public companies.

 Penalties for filing company's financial statement late

-What about my company’s tax?
+What about my company's tax returns?

 Penalties for filing company's tax late

 Your tax bill, however, is due to be paid earlier.
-Assuming your company is not deemed to be large, your tax liability is due to be paid to HMRC within 9 months and 1 day of the end of the accounting period.
-If you’re a large company you can find out more about paying your tax liability here).
+Assuming your company is not deemed to be large, your tax liability is due to be paid to HMRC within 9 months and 1 day of the end of the accounting period (if you’re a large company you can find out more about paying your tax liability here).

 When do I need to file my VAT returns?